matthias-reis/aithir.de/_content/storylines/the-bond.md

 exclusively selected people.
 Everything was posh.
 But Marie was used to travelling this way.

-Her destination, the station circled Titan, which circled Saturn, which in turn circled our Sun.
-That's what she thought sitting among the 15 other suits who prepared for the docking maneuver at the end of their comfortable flight.
+Her destination - the station - circled Titan, which circled Saturn, which in turn circled our Sun.
+That was what she thought sitting among the 15 other suits who prepared for the docking maneuver at the end of their comfortable flight.
 All of them, Marie included, were representatives of the wealthiest corporations of the solar system.
 This was the most exclusive funding event she ever attended.

 Before she could finish her thought, the impressive station appeared on Titan's Horizon.
 It was huge and perfectly symmetrical.
 The famous space architect Zoe Zass had designed it.
-Actually it was the first piece of space construction that was designed and not only engineered - although it was a gigantic wharf, and industrial site.
+Actually it was the first piece of space construction that was designed and not only engineered.
+It was iconic although it was a gigantic wharf, and industrial site.

 On both sides, you could see the half-finished ships, the twins from the Gemini project.
-Their characteristic star form with five arms coming from the specifications of the so called Dublin drive could already be seen.
-The twins were already bigger than the shuttle they were in despite they were not even half as big as they would finally become and despite the fact that they were drones that wouldn't even carry a living space crew.
+Their characteristic star form with five arms coming from the specifications of the Dublin drive could be seen.
+The twins were already bigger than the shuttle they were in.
+But they were not yet even half as big as they would finally become - and not to forget the fact the fact that they were drones that wouldn't even carry a living space crew.

 On additional parallel platforms, the manufactories were assembled.
 They would be put into the belly of the drone ships when the mission started.
 These engines